Chicha: Incas’ Legacy in a Glass

 Types of Chicha

-Frutillada is a kind of chicha de jora made with the smaller, more flavorful frutilla, a type of strawberry native to the Andes of Peru.
-Is a safer substitute for Chicha de Jora that is sweeter, should you be worried about ingesting the Inca remedy.
-Frutillada is more aesthetically pleasing and kinder to the palette because of its pink-colored color.
+This drink is a kind of chicha de jora made with the smaller, more flavorful frutilla, a type of strawberry native to the Andes of Peru.
+It is a safer substitute for Chicha de Jora, which is sweeter.
+Frutillada is more aesthetically pleasing and kinder to the palate because of its pink color.
 In Cusco is a popular drink for people of all ages

 Chicha in Peruvian Gastronomy

-Chicha de jora is used as a base for soups and stews, adding a unique flavor and texture to these Peruvian dishes.
-For example, it is used in the preparation of the popular Peruvian dish “seco de cordero,” where it serves as a cooking liquid for lamb, providing an intense flavor and a smooth texture.
+Chicha de jora is useful as the base for soups and stews, adding a unique flavor and texture to these Peruvian dishes.
+For example, people use it in the preparation of the popular Peruvian dish “seco de cordero,” where it serves as a cooking liquid for lamb, providing an intense flavor and a smooth texture.

-Chicha is also used in traditional Peruvian dishes such as “anticucho”, “adobo”, and stew.
+People also use it in traditional Peruvian dishes such asanticucho“, “adobo”, or seco de cabrito.
 In these Peruvian dishes, chicha de jora acts as a marinade agent, tenderizing the meat and imparting a characteristic flavor.

 Additionally, chicha jora is utilized in Peruvian pastries, particularly when making traditional desserts.
 It adds a distinct flavor and perfume to cakes and sponge cakes.